wenotch/alx-system_engineering-devops/README.md

-This is the repo for the shell navigation assignment 2
+#!/bin/bash This is the r
+epo for the shell navigation assignment 2